riboviz/riboviz/docs/user/run-shiny-server-operation.md

 ### TPM summary

 This tab displays a heatmap with sample to sample pairwise correlations based on $log_{10}(TPM)$ as well as TPM density plots showing the distribution of TPMs for each gene.
-This tab allows you to enter the name of gene from your data, doing so will draw a vertical black line on the density plots to show you where that gene lies among the distribution of TPMs.
+This tab allows you to enter the name of a gene from your data, doing so will draw a vertical black line on the density plots to show you where that gene lies among the distribution of TPMs.

 ### Read length distributions